Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BtzgOBKZd_Q.md

 ### Transcript

-> how am i so documentary person swear i'm i'm i'm fine doing fine i hope you like the video
+> how am I so documentary person swear I'm I'm I'm fine doing fine I hope you like the video